igdmapps/igdm/README.md

 4. Download Nut by running `curl -L https://github.com/matthieudelaro/nut/raw/manualbuild/release/linux/nut -o nut && chmod a+x nut`

-4. Run `sudo mv nut /usr/local/bin/nut` to move the nut executable to you local binaries *optional step* If you choose not to execute this step, use the nut commands just by simply adding a `./` before `nut`
+4. Run `sudo mv nut /usr/local/bin/nut` to move the nut executable to your local binaries *optional step* If you choose not to execute this step, use the nut commands just by simply adding a `./` before `nut`

 5. Start the wrapped application by running `nut run`